jzhang369/CEG7420/lecture_notes_summer_2025/pcodes.md

 As we can find from the outputs, each of these p-code operations include a p-code opcode/operator, an output if existing, and zero or more inputs.

-### **P-Code Operator/Opcode**
+### **P-Code Opcode**

-From [/docs/languages/index.html](https://spinsel.dev/assets/2020-06-17-ghidra-brainfuck-processor-1/ghidra_docs/language_spec/html/pcodedescription.html), you can find the detailed description of various p-code opcodes, which will be essential to the understanding of semantics of p-code operations.
+From [/docs/languages/index.html](https://spinsel.dev/assets/2020-06-17-ghidra-brainfuck-processor-1/ghidra_docs/language_spec/html/pcodedescription.html), you can find the detailed description of various p-code opcodes, which will be essential to the understanding of semantics of p-code instructions.

 + COPY
 + LOAD